beenahmed/Fraud-Detection-AI/README.md

-P.S please have a look at the presentation for a better understanding of the code and the implementation of graphs.
+P.S please have a look at the presentation for a better understanding of the code and the implementation of graphs. the data set is of 1026 entries and from kaggle